victorvde/jpeg2png/README.md

 ## Silky smooth JPEG decoding - no more artifacts!
 JPEG encoding loses information.
 But it is JPEG decoding that introduces artifacts by filling the missing information with noise.

 jpeg2png is smarter and fills the missing information to create the smoothest possible picture.
-Just do

-``$ jpeg2png input.jpg output.png``

 ## [Examples](/../../tree/images)